EGO4D/Ego-Exo4D-docs/docs/getting-started.md

 :::

-Download suggested dataset parts for all the [takes](TODO) present.
+Download suggested dataset parts for all the takes(TODO) present.
 Warning, this is (10TiB - TODO change):

 :::note This will download 10TiB of data
 ```